django-boot/Rhazes/README.md

 ## Example

-Lets assume we have bean classes like below:
+Let's assume we have bean classes like below:

 ```python
 from abc import ABC, abstractmethod